Determination of phenolic content

 In this step, in order to be able to calculate the antimicrobial activity of A. rutifolia leaf extracts, the researchers used agar disc diffusion assay Inoculation of nutrient agar and potato dextrose took place.
 Afterwards, these were placed into sterilized petri plates.
 Dilutions of the extracts were made with biological-grade dimethyl sulfoxide (DMSO).
 Sterile filter discs impregnated with 50 µL of diluted plant extract solution are then placed into the aforementioned petri plates.
 These places undergo incubation at 37°C for 24-hour and at 27°C for 48-hour time period.
 Later, Antibacterial and antifungal activities are determined by using a zone reader.

-The calculation of the minimum inhibitory concentration (MIC) was carried out by following the methods laid out in the broth microdilution method.
+broth microdilution method.
 After experimentation, the plates are incubated at 37°C for 24 hours for bacteria and 27°C for 48 hour for fungi.
 It is noted that the reason for the color change of indicator, resazurin, varies as per microbial growth.